ExperTnot/gofile-uploader/README.md

 # Change sort order (default is ascending)
 python gofile-uploader.py -lf -s size -o desc  # Sort by size in descending order

+# Select specific columns to display
+python gofile-uploader.py -lf -col id,name,size      # Show only ID, filename and size

 # Delete a file entry from the database
 python gofile-uploader.py -df filename.ext   # Delete by filename
 python gofile-uploader.py -df 1              # Delete by serial ID
 python gofile-uploader.py -df abc123-456     # Delete by file ID

-# Remove a category (with confirmation) .
+# Remove a category (with confirmation).
 Does not remove files from GoFile or the database jsut the category
 python gofile-uploader.py -rm Photos
 ```